indiqusdocs/stpi/docs/Networking/NATGateways/PortForwardingforVMviaVNF.md

 To enable traffic redirection to an internal server, you need to create a new Port Forward rule in the pfsense firewall.
 This rule helps map incoming traffic on a specific port to the desired internal IP and port within your network.

-Follow the steps below to add the rule and configure the necessary settings, including interface selection, protocol type, port range, and internal destination details, to ensure accurate traffic forwarding through the pfsense firewall:
+The following steps to add the rule and configure the necessary settings, including interface selection, protocol type, port range, and internal destination details, to ensure accurate traffic forwarding through the pfsense firewall:

 1. Ensure you're in the **Port Forward** tab under the **Firewall > NAT** section.
 2. Click on the green **Add** button (with the upward arrow icon) on the right side of the page to create a new port forwarding rule.